minagawah/cra-ts-emotion-tailwind-solution/README.md

 [tailwindcss](https://tailwindcss.com/)
 to work:

-1. Using babel plugins
+1. Using babel macro
-2. Using PostCSS presets
+2. Using PostCSS plugin

 They don't differ much,
 and I will explain how you setup for both.